collectionspace/cspace-ui.js/docs/developer/GettingStarted.md

 ```
 $ npm run devserver
 ```
 This starts a local web server, listening on port 8080.
-In a browser window, open the URL `http://localhost:8080`.
+In a browser open the URL `http://localhost:8080`.
 You should see the CollectionSpace UI.
-This UI is configured (in the top level `index.html` file) to connect to the REST API on the nightly build server, so you should be able to log in and see records from that server.
+This UI is configured to connect to the REST API on the nightly build server (http://nightly.collectionspace.org:8080), so you should be able to log in and see records from that server.

-As you edit files, your changes are automatically built and deployed to the dev server.
-Reload the page in your browser to see your changes.
-To stop the dev server, type control-c in the shell in which the devserver was started.
+As you edit files, changes are automatically detected and deployed into the dev server.
+Reload the page in your browser to see the latest code.
+To stop the dev server, type control-c in the shell in which it was started.

 ## Running Tests

-The `npm test` command runs tests a single time, but during development you usually want to run the tests continuously, as files are edited.
+The `npm test` command runs tests once and exits, but during development you usually want to run the tests continuously, as files are edited.
 To do this, use the command:
 ```
 $ npm start
 ```
-This starts a local web server, listening on port 9876, as well as a browser.
-The browser will automatically connect to the test web server, execute the tests, and report results to your terminal.
-As you edit files, the tests will be rerun automatically.
-To stop running tests, type control-c in the shell in which they were started.
-This will stop the server, and close the browser window in which the tests are running.
+This starts a local web server, listening on port 9876, and opens a browser window.
+The browser will connect to the web server, execute the tests, and report results to your terminal.
+As you edit files, the tests will rerun automatically.
+To stop, type control-c in the shell in which the test server was started.
+This will also close the associated browser window.

 The test server and the dev server may be run simultaneously.
-During development you'll typically have two terminal windows/tabs and two browser windows open off to the side.
+During development you'll typically keep two terminal windows/tabs and two browser windows open on the side.
 In one terminal, `npm run devserver` will be running.
 In the other, `npm start` will be running.
-One browser window will be the one you started, and that is viewing `http://localhost:8080`.
+One browser window will be the one you started, viewing `http://localhost:8080`.
 You'll reload that window periodically to see and interact with your latest changes.
-The other browser window will be the one that `npm start` opened, in which unit and integration tests are automatically being rerun.
+The other browser window will be the one that `npm start` opened, in which unit and integration tests are continuously running.
 You can ignore that window, since it is completely managed by the test runner.
-It just needs to be open to run the tests.
+It just needs to remain open to run the tests.
 Results will be reported in the terminal window, so keep an eye on that window for failures.

 ## Further Reading

 - The [Overview of Languages, Tools, and Libraries](https://wiki.collectionspace.org/display/~rhlee@berkeley.edu/Overview+of+Languages%2C+Tools%2C+and+Libraries) on the CollectionSpace Wiki gives an overview of many of the development tools used in CollectionSpace JS projects (of which cspace-ui is one).
-- The Architectural Overview of cspace-ui describes the high-level structure of the application.
+- The [Architectural Overview](ArchitecturalOverview.md) describes the high-level structure of the application.
 (Coming soon)
+- The [File Directory](FileDirectory.md) describes the filesystem layout of the project.
-- The Plugin Guide describes how to write plugins to extend the UI.
-(Coming soon)
+- The [Plugin Guide](PluginGuide) describes how to write plugins to extend the UI.
+- The [Cookbook](Cookbook) provides recipes for common tasks in cspace-ui development.
 - The [Overview of Projects](https://wiki.collectionspace.org/display/~rhlee@berkeley.edu/Overview+of+Projects) on the CollectionSpace Wiki describes how cspace-ui fits into the larger suite of CollectionSpace JS projects.